Person with a candle for a head that is melting.

 This is how toxic positivity is ruining the lives of our teachers.

 Dear Leaders across the country are expecting this destructive level of emotional, physical, and intellectual sacrifice.
 But why?
 Because it’s what makes the system work.
-If you can emotionally abuse, gaslight, and manipulate people into working countless hours, and sacrificing their personal lives but most importantly, internalizing the failures of a broken system, you have a perpetual motion machine that runs the system.

-You never have to think about fixing that system because for a relatively small economic cost (compared to completely rebuilding the broken system), you keep the wheels turning, the kids babysat, the textbook and standardized test companies in business, and the professional development circuit populated.
+You never have to think about fixing that system because, for a relatively small economic cost (compared to completely rebuilding the broken system), you keep the wheels turning, the kids babysat, the textbook and standardized test companies in business, and the professional development circuit populated.

 But this has to stop.
 Yesterday.